hashicorp/consul/website/source/docs/agent/checks.html.md

   Consul will wait for any child processes spawned by the script to finish.
 For any other system, Consul will attempt to force-kill the script and any child processes it has spawned once the timeout has passed.
-  In Consul 0.9.0 and later, the agent must be configured with [`enable_script_checks`] (/docs/agent/options.html#_enable_script_checks) set to `true` in order to enable script checks.
+  In Consul 0.9.0 and later, the agent must be configured with [`enable_script_checks`](/docs/agent/options.html#_enable_script_checks) set to `true` in order to enable script checks.

 * HTTP + Interval - These checks make an HTTP `GET` request every Interval (e.g. every 30 seconds) to the specified URL.
 The status of the service depends on the HTTP response code: any `2xx` code is considered passing, a `429 Too Many Requests` is a warning, and anything else is a failure.
 This type of check should be preferred over a script that uses `curl` or another external process to check a simple HTTP operation.
 By default, HTTP checks are `GET` requests unless the `method` field specifies a different method.
 Additional header